Information for Parents & Carers

 What food is available on campus?

-Our Kensington facility, which is situated on High Street Kensington, has a wide range of options available nearby for food, including supermarkets, retail stores, cafes, bars and restaurants.
+Both our main campus building in Chiswick Park for undergraduates and our Kensington facility for postgraduates, are ideally situated for students to have easy access to a wide range of options nearby for food, including supermarkets, retail stores, cafes, bars and restaurants.

 Can you tell me more about the accommodation?